feastorg/Slice_IOCT/docs/architecture.md

 Overview of the electrical, firmware, and mechanical design of this Slice.

+## Rough Plan for SLC_IOCT

+TODO: remove this and disperse relevant info into appropriate sections below as they are fleshed out.

+**Goal / Description:**

+- Create a slice for rugged **digital I/O** control in industrial or field settings.
+- Interface directly with **24 V sensors and actuators**.
+- Mimics a simple **PLC-style I/O module** for the BREADS system.
+- Prioritize **input protection**, reliable switching, and compatibility with common field devices.

+**Design Plan:**

+- 4–8 opto-isolated digital inputs (24 V-compatible)
+- 4–8 protected digital outputs:
+  - Open-drain N-channel MOSFETs for low-side switching
+  - Onboard SSR relays
+- TVS protection, flyback diodes for inductive loads

+**Applications:**

+- Switches, proximity sensors, and relays in automation systems
+- Basic on/off control of 24 V field devices
+- Rugged I/O for robotics, process control, or lab automation

 ## 🧠 Purpose

 <!-- Briefly describe the function of the Slice -->

 This Slice is designed to be a rugged digital input and output slice that can interface directly with 24V industrial sensors and actuators.
 It mimics a PLC-style IO module for the BREADS system.
 It prioritizes input protection, reliable switching, and compatibility with common field devices.

 ## 🔌 Interfaces